Medical School Interview · Jan. 25, 2019

-Keele Medical school runs a 5 year MBChB course, with 150 medical students in each year.
-The first two years are based at the University campus but by the second year there lots of clinical experience.
+Keele Medical School runs a 5 year MBChB course, with 150 medical students in each year.
+The first two years are based at the University campus but by the second year there is a lot of clinical experience.
 It has always ranked highly amongst UK medical schools, placing 6th in the 2018 Guardian League table.

 1. About your Keele Medical School interview